Xonshiz/CoManga/README.md

 # Installing Apps
 For installing the application on respective OS, follow the guides below.
 #### Android
-Download the "CoManga.apk" from the [latest releases] and install as you would install any other apk.
+Download the "CoManga.apk" from the [Latest Releases](https://github.com/Xonshiz/Comic_dl-Mobile-Application/releases/latest) and install as you would install any other apk.
 You might have to switch on [Allow App Installations From Third Party Vendor](http://www.inbox.com/article/how-do-enable-third-party-apps-on-android.html)
 #### iOS
 #### UWP